Lramseyer/vaporview/CONTRIBUTING.md

 2. It needs to look nice
 3. It needs to feel smooth and snappy wherever possible
 4. It needs to follow suit with the VScode design language and behavior where posible
-5. It needs look and feel familiar to both VScode and other waveform viewers (like Surfer, GTKwave, or Verdi)
+5. It needs to look and feel familiar to both VScode and other waveform viewers (like Surfer, GTKwave, or Verdi)

 I believe good software makes the easy things easy, and the hard things possible.